-- Keyboard Size Select either the 104 or 122-key keyboard. - Numeric lock If supported by the TN3270 server, will allow numeric keys only for numeric fields. - Typeahead Enable the Typeahead feature. - Key Mapper The key assignment (mapping) may be verified or changed as necessary for use in TN3270 applications.
+- Keyboard Size Select either the 104 or 122-key keyboard. - Disable Keyboard Macros Prevents the user from assigning user-defined macro functions to keys. - Numeric lock If supported by the TN3270 server, will allow numeric keys only for numeric fields. - Typeahead Enable the Typeahead feature. - Key Mapper The key assignment (mapping) may be verified or changed as necessary for use in TN3270 applications.